pythonarcade/arcade/doc/tutorials/bundling_with_pyinstaller/index.rst

 to be.
 The one-file bundle produced by ``--onefile`` is simply a self-uncompressing archive of this one-folder bundle.

-PyInstaller not bundling a needed module
+PyInstaller Not Bundling a Needed Module
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In most cases, PyInstaller is able to analyze your project and automatically determine